Moonbird: A Year on the Wind with the Great Survivor B95 (Robert F. Sibert Informational Book Honor (Awards))

 - Bomb: The Race to Build--and Steal--the World's Most Dangerous Weapon (Newbery Honor Book)

 - We've Got a Job: The 1963 Birmingham Children's March (Jane Addams Award Book (Awards))

-- The Elephant Scientist (Scientists in the Field Series)
+- The Mighty Mars Rovers: The Incredible Adventures of Spirit and Opportunity (Scientists in the Field Series)